all-of-us/workbench/e2e/README.md

 - READER_USER: Share workspace to this test user with READER role
 - COLLABORATOR_USER: Share workspace to this test user with OWNER role
 - ACCESS_TEST_USER: User to be modified outside of e2e tests to prepare for access testing
+- ADMIN_TEST_USER: Test user with access to admin feature for admin-ui testing

 Fill out local test user credentials